-Before operating the machine, the operator must:
+Before operating the machine, the operator shall:

-- 1. Read, understand, and obey the operating instructions and safety rules in the manual. - 2.
-Obey all labels, warnings, and instructions located on the machine. - 3.
-Be sure that all occupants of the machine wear appropriate personal protective equipment (PPE) for the conditions.
+- Read, understand, and obey the operating instructions and safety rules in this manual. - 2.
+Obey all labels, warnings, and instructions located on the machine. - Be sure that all occupants of the machine wear appropriate personal protective equipment (PPE) for the conditions.

-If there are any questions regarding safety, training, maintenance, inspection, application, or operation of the machine, please contact ReechCraft[®].
+If there are any questions regarding safety, training, maintenance, inspection, application, or operation of the machine, please contact ReechCraft®.